mathjax/MathJax-docs/options/input/tex.rst

 and the second names of environments; the first time any of them are used, the extension will be loaded automatically.

-The default autload definitions are the following:
+The default autoload definitions are the following:

 .. code-block:: javascript